 - General Maritime Law - Under the principles of "maintenance and cure" in general maritime law, a shipowner must cover the cost of medical treatment for the injured seamen until maximum recovery is reached as well as his basic living expenses for the remainder of the voyage.

 - Doctrine of Unseaworthiness - A duty imposed on shipowners to equip and maintain their vessels properly in accordance to federal standards.
 Failure to do so makes employers liable for any injuries occurring to crew members as a result.

 With so many different factors and regulations to consider in your offshore injury claim, it is important to enlist help from an attorney with extensive background and experience in maritime and admiralty law.
 Many personal injury lawyers, even those in coastal cities, do not accept maritime cases because of the extensive expertise required to specialize in this practice area.

 Expert Representation in Maritime Accident Cases Throughout Texas and the Gulf Coast

-Together, Texas maritime injury lawyers Neal Davis and Jed Silverman have nearly 40 years of combined legal experience and have successfully resolved hundreds of cases, including claims involving maritime accidents and offshore worker death.
-In many cases they are able to negotiate a settlement before going to court, getting you the compensation you need to recover sooner.
+Texas maritime injury lawyer Neal Davis has 20 years of legal experience and has successfully resolved hundreds of cases, including claims involving maritime accidents and offshore worker death.
+In many cases, we are able to negotiate a settlement before going to court, getting you the compensation you need to recover sooner.

 If you have questions or concerns about your legal rights in the event of an offshore accident, it is imperative that you speak with our knowledgeable maritime accident attorneys before signing any documents from your employer.
 We can give you answers, explain your options for compensation and provide a free case evaluation.
 Our expert services are available on a contingency fee basis, meaning you don't pay a penny unless we win.
 That's our No Fee Unless We Win Guarantee.